aabriism/aabriism.github.io/practices/theistAtheistConflict.md

 ## The Need for Truth

 Without a common understanding of truth and reality, we are lost.
 Justice is impossible.
 Rational decisions making is impossible.
-There is a deep epistemological tangent I could take here, but briefly:  truth is real, truth is approximate, and some things are more true than others.
+There is a deep epistemological tangent I could take here, but briefly:  **truth is real, truth is approximate, and some things are more true than others**.

 We cannot as a society let slip our understanding of truth.
 People of faith must be included in this.
 They, just like the rest of us, must understand the nature of truth for our society to prosper.
-We cannot let habits like "I believe it so it is true" promulgate.
-However, atheists attacking theists on this doesn't help change anybody's mind.
+We cannot let habits like "I believe it, so it is true" promulgate.
+However, atheists attacking theists doesn't help change anybody's mind.
 We need to help the theist support the contradiction - to believe something and at the same time acknowledge it is not true.